Executive Program in Behavioral Economics

 Throughout the week, you will team-up with faculty to strategize how behavioral science can help to address a specific challenge faced by your organization, and you’ll workshop your findings with the group on the program’s final day.

 The program will also teach you the basics of data science and the critical importance of evidence-based decision-making.
-For example, you’ll learn how to deploy advanced analytics to better understand complex consumer behavior and to institutionalize simple A/B tests to improve organizational outcomes.
-By the end of the program, you'll have an understanding of how to apply these insights to grow the bottom-line, more
+For example, youll learn how to deploy advanced analytics to better understand complex consumer behavior and to institutionalize simple A/B tests to improve organizational outcomes.
+By the end of the program, you'll have an understanding of how to apply these insights to grow the bottom-line, more engage customers, promote employee well-being, and more.

 “Behavioral Economists at SDS have a keen sense for how to turn research insights into creative and practical solutions.”